jmvr37/quotes/themes/quotesondev/README.md

-# Quotes on Dev Starter
+# Quotes on Dev

-A WordPress starter theme for the Quotes on Dev project, forked from Underscores.
+Quotes on Dev is the fifth project of the web/dev course at RED Academy, it is a multipage website wich has quotes from different authors, and also allows the users to submit new quotes, the website works using the rest Api function built in Wordpress.

 ## Installation